emacs-elsa/Elsa/README.md

 ## Flycheck integration

 If you use [flycheck](https://github.com/flycheck/flycheck) you can use the [flycheck-elsa](https://github.com/emacs-elsa/flycheck-elsa) package which integrates Elsa with Flycheck.
-You need to have `cask` installed as dependency and run `(require 'cask)`.

 # Configuration